 Skip to content

-Apple Safari browser introduces the tab grouping feature, saving active browsing tabs within a group.
-It helps in decluttering the open tabs hence making tab management easier.
 We can add or remove tabs from groups and also move the tabs between the tab groups.
-Safari browser also allows deleting tabs and the no longer needed group.
+The browser also allows deleting tabs and the no longer needed group.

-Create a New Tab Group
+Create a New Empty Tab Group in Safari app

 One of the easiest ways is to create a new tab group with the already opened tabs and, later, new tabs to that group.